FAQs About Online RN to BSN Programs

 Online students attending an accredited school or degree program can apply for federal student aid, including loans, grants and scholarships.
 Your eligibility will depend on your income, the cost of your degree and other criteria.
 The first step is to submit the Free Application for Federal Student Aid (FAFSA) by your online RN to BSN program’s established deadline.

 The federal Nurse Corps Scholarship and Loan Repayment programs also provide assistance to RNs willing to make a service commitment after graduation and work in a high-need facility or geographic area.
-Nurse.org offers an extensive list of nursing scholarships online students can apply for as well.
+The Florida Nurses Association (FNA) offers a list of nursing scholarships online that students can apply for.

 Can I Use My Military Education Benefits for an Online RN to BSN Program?